locationtech/geotrellis/spark-etl/README.md

 ```

 Note that the arguments before the `$JAR` configure `SparkContext` and arguments after configure GeoTrellis ETL inputs and outputs.

+### Built-in ingest jobs

+It is possible to make an `assembly` of `spark-etl` project, with two main classes available:

+ * geotrellis.spark.etl.SinglebandIngest
+ * geotrellis.spark.etl.MultibandIngest

+This job can be launched (as described above) with command line arguments described below.

 ### Command Line Arguments